dcos/dcos-e2e/README.rst

 ---

 |project| also provides multiple command line interface tools.
-These allow you to create, manage and destroy DC/OS clusters on various backends.
+These allow you to create, manage and destroy DC/OS clusters on various backends, such as Docker, Vagrant and AWS.

 A typical CLI workflow with the ``dcos-docker`` CLI may look like this: